dthree/wat/readme.md

 ## Future

-If Wat gets sufficiently adopted by the community, I'll make a web-based version as well: same data, new fancy interface.
+If Wat gets sufficiently adopted by the community, I'll make a web-based version as well.

+Same data, new fancy interface.

 ## Projects now documented on Wat